openintegrationhub/Data-and-Domain-Models/evaluations/MasterDataModelAdresses.md

 all the applications can be mapped to the database schema.
 - The model is generic and it can be extended on the application level.

-## 1. Approach
+## 2. Approach

 ![Approach Modeling](https://github.com/openintegrationhub/innovation/blob/working_datamodel/images/masterdatamodel-procedure.png)

-## 2. Requirements for a Master Data Model
+## 3. Requirements for a Master Data Model

+### 3.1 General Requirements

-In this specific field of investigation, the master data model for addresses describes a generic standard of customer data for the management of addresses in both scenarios: business-to-business and business-to-consumer.
+In this specific field of investigation, the master data model for addresses describes a generic standard of customer data for the management of addresses.

 Processing personal data is a special subject of privacy rules and data protection laws.

 The master data model for the OIH should be:
+- compatible with business models in business-to-business and business-to-consumer.
 - generic but extendable for individual applications
 - used by the integration services and by the data hub
 - cover most of the integration scenarios
 - cover the privacy rules and data protection laws
-- de facto standard for the address integration scenarios
+- de facto standard for the address integration scenarios for SME

-**Topics, Use Cases, User Stories**
+### 3.2 User Requirements

-For the evaluation of the requirements we used topics, use cases and user stories.
+For the evaluation of the requirements we used topics, use cases and user stories

-A topic describes the main issue, for example data integrity.
+- A topic describes the main issue, e.g. data integrity.

-The use case describes a specific scenario, e. g. synching data between two applications.
+- The use case describes a specific scenario, e.g. synching data between two
+- applications.

-The user story describes a specific scenario from a user perspective.
+- The user story describes a specific scenario from a user perspective.

-***Use cases person to organization relations***

-Transfer this from the old Document
+#### 3.2.1 Topic 'Types of Objects'

+In the real world there are two different types of objects:
+- organisation like company, foundation, institutes, ...
+- person as real human contacts

+##### Use case properties of organisation

+User story: As a user I need informations about the location of the organisation to travel to the organisation or to ship something (e.g. letters, goods, ...) to the organisation.

+User story: As a user I need contact data of the organisation to communicate in different channels (email, phone, fax, url,  ...)

+...

+##### Use case properties of persons

+User story: As a User I want to communicate with a person over different channels to have all possibilities to contact.

+User story: As a User I want to manage employee data of my organization to handle Requirements of HR or with user management.

+...

+#### 3.2.2 Topic Relations

-***User stories person to organization relations***
+##### Use case relations person to organization

-Transfer this from the old document

-***Use cases of the own organization relations to others***

-Transfer this from the old Document
+User story: As a user I want to assign one a more persons to an organisation to communicate with all contacts of an organisation

+User story: As a user I want to assign a person to different organisations with different contact data to see different roles of the same person.

+...

+##### Use case relations organization to others

+User story: As a user I want to categorize organisations to segment and select target groups (relations of my own organisation to other)

 ***User stories of the own organization relations to others***